 We know you'll have questions about specific areas.

-Below you'll find answers to some of the questions we've received, but if you have a concern, we haven't addressed, please let us know by submitting it using the above form.
+Below you'll find answers to some of the questions we've received.
+If you have a concern, we haven't addressed, please let us know by submitting it using the above form.
 It will be shared with the task force, and we'll try to address it as soon as possible.

-Knowing the situation can change daily based on local, state and federal recommendations, guidelines and mandates, this information may be updated.
+Knowing the situation can change daily based on local, state and federal recommendations, guidelines and mandates, this information may become out of date.
+In almost all instances, we continue to follow the latest guidance from the CDC.
+To see their latest recommendations on their website at https://www.cdc.gov/coronavirus/2019-nCoV/index.html.

 As part of the process to prepare for our reopening, we held virtual parent conversations with parents from each division.
 Questions and answers from those sessions can be found here in a PDF format.